sefop/.github/profile/README.md

 These systems are often developed by Operations Research scientists and other decision-science practitioners.
 Because decision-support software runs on a cadence rather than ending at a deliverable, it must be maintained, tested, deployed, reproduced, and evolved.

-**The value is not in producing one analysis.
-It is in building a repeatable decision-making tool.**
+[icon] **The value is not in producing one analysis.
+It is in building a sustainable decision-making tool.**

 ---